 A Walk Through Taganga, Santa Marta, Magdalena, Colombia

-Come take a walk through Taganga, a beautiful little fishing village surrounded by lush green hills just outside Santa Marta in Colombia.
+Come take a walk through Taganga.
+It is a beautiful little fishing village surrounded by lush green hills.
+You can find it about 15 minutes from the city of Santa Marta in Colombia.

 Taganga is small.
 You could walk along the beach from one end to the other in ten minutes if you wanted to.
-However, if you wander a little further out on either side of the main village area, and stop along the way to smell the roses, you could easily spend a few days or more there.
+But, if you wander a little further out, and stop along the way to smell the roses, you could spend a few days or more there.

 A Walk through Taganga

-A kilometer or so before getting to Taganga from Santa Marta there is a mirador (lookout point) that offers a fantastic view overlooking the village.
-You can ask the bus driver to drop you there if you want, or walk up from the beach.
+A kilometer or so before getting to Taganga from Santa Marta there is a mirador (lookout point).
+It offers a fantastic view overlooking the village.
+You can ask the bus driver to drop you there if you want or walk up from the beach.
 It’s not very far.

-The beach is basically two parts.
+The beach is in two parts.
 The first is a swimming area and the other is for all the small boats.

-The road in front of Taganga beach is lined with small shops, street food, bars, and restaurants.
+The road in front of Taganga beach is complete with small shops, street food, bars, and restaurants.
 There are even a couple of small supermarkets.

-You can get all the basic necessities without leaving Taganga, but it is cheaper and fresher in town (centro), especially from the fresh market.
+You can get all the basic necessities without leaving Taganga, but it is cheaper in town (centro).
+Fresher too, especially from the open market.

 At the very end of the beach is a path leading up the hills.